xuperdata/mesatee-core-standalone/README.md

 ```

 ## Community
 This library is maintained by members from XuperChain team and Mesatee team collaboratively.
-Also this lib will largely enable the multiple-parties confidential computing on blockchain.
+This lib will largely enable the multiple-parties confidential computing on blockchain.